-What’s the difference between the you who plays at peak levels - smooth, fluid, and efficient — and the you who is choppy, in-consistent, and “heavy”, unsure and tentative?
+What’s the difference between the you who plays golf at peak levels - smooth, fluid, and efficient — and the you who is choppy, in-consistent, and “heavy”, unsure and tentative when he plays golf?

 Why sometimes can you play a 185 yards in, second cut rough lie 6 iron with such emotional clarity and effortless precision, you wind up 8 inches from the cup?
-While other times, the very same shot is accompanied by noticeable tension, blurred vision, and an encumbering sense of trying, that produces a big chunk divot, and winds up 15 yards short of the green?
+While other times when you golf, the very same shot is accompanied by noticeable tension, blurred vision, and an encumbering sense of trying, that produces a big chunk divot, and winds up 15 yards short of the green?

 Why sometimes does your driver and putter seem to be mysteriously “working” all round long?
-While other times you feel like your driver and putter are “enemies” you’re doing “battle” with -- “enemies” you’re seemingly fighting against in a “war” to remain in control, and produce the kind of results you really know you can - and without question - should produce?
+While other times you feel like your driver and putter are “enemies” you’re doing “battle” with -- “enemies” you’re seemingly fighting against in a “war” to remain in control, and produce the kind of results you really know you can - and without question - should produce when you golf?

 With each positive condition cited above, you’re naturally on confidence/execute play mode; with each shot you establish an outcome, decide upon your execution strategy, and then just smoothly, confidently do it.